 - Use "$" at the end of the URL to define an exact match at the end.

 - Use ".*" instead of "*" to specify a wildcard in the middle of the URL pattern.

 - Within the rule, you can use wildcards to specify URL patterns.

-Then you add a unique Funnel ID, which serves as a unique identifier for your funnel.
+Then add a unique Funnel ID, which serves as a unique identifier for your funnel.
 A simple word describing the funnel will usually suffice, such as "shopcart."
 Just make sure the same word is not used in another funnel listener.

 Now, browse to the next page in the flow.
-Click the Add Page button again:
+Click the Add page button again: